Birkman Personality Assessments

 The Birkman assessment measures four key perspectives for each person’s personality:

-Motivation – passion and interest in various activities that foster greater engagement and enjoyment in life.
-Motivation is a critical factor in finding a fulfilling career path and ensuring long-term workplace satisfaction.
+- Motivation – passion and interest in various activities that foster greater engagement and enjoyment in life.
+Motivation is critical in finding a fulfilling career path and ensuring long-term workplace satisfaction.

-Self-Perception – how you see yourself and what drives you to show up in the world each day.
-Birkman refers to this as our usual behavior, which is typically how we approach tasks, manage relationships, and contribute to the community.
+- Self-Perception – how an individual sees themself and what drives them to show up in the world daily.
+Birkman refers to this as our usual behavior, typically how a person approaches tasks, manages relationships, and contributes to the community.

-Social Perception – the underlying context or filter you use to determine if a current situation or environment feels comfortable.
+- Social Perception – the underlying context or filter an individual uses to determine if a current situation or environment feels comfortable.
 This reflects an internal state that is not always apparent to others.
-Birkman refers to this as needs, which allow a person to anticipate their reactions to new or changing life situations to avoid resulting stress.
+Birkman refers to this as needs, which allows a person to anticipate their reactions to new or changing life situations to avoid resulting stress.

-Mindset – an individual’s view concerning themself and others.
-Birkman addresses specific aspects of your mindset that affect intrapersonal, interpersonal, and alignment of work tasks to allow for new ways of thinking in various life circumstances.
+- Mindset – an individual’s view concerning themself and others.
+Birkman addresses specific aspects of a person’s mindset that affect intrapersonal, interpersonal, and alignment of work tasks to allow for new ways of thinking in various life circumstances.
 Examining mindset allows for a greater understanding of the “why” behind an individual’s actions and behavior patterns.